Graduate Department of

 This degree program is designed to provide students with an advanced understanding of Sport Management and the various components that comprise this area of study.
 Although course content will focus on the applied aspects of Sport Management, students will be required to become knowledgeable of the current literature, both applied and research based.
 In order to enhance the student's practical experiences, appropriate internships are a required element of the program of study.
 This specialization prepares individuals with the appropriate background for employment in an entry or mid-level position.

 The department offers the Doctor of Philosophy (PhD) degree with a major in Sport Management.
-The program has a seminar series emphasizing research in core areas of Sport Management, as well as a substantial research methods and an analysis component.
+The program has a seminar series emphasizing research in core areas of Sport Management, as well as a substantial research method and an analysis component.
 The degree will consist of a minimum of eighty credit hours, including all examinations and the twenty-four dissertation hours.

 The program is designed to prepare individuals for employment in universities and colleges as researchers and teachers, as well as for administrative leadership positions in a variety of settings, including private business, professional and college athletics, and administration in higher education.
 Research is a major endeavor and students concentrate on the understanding and interpretation of research literature as well as the ability to conduct both theoretical and applied studies.
 The doctoral program is designed for individuals who wish to pursue careers in higher education as a researcher and graduate faculty member.
 The program of study has been designed to emphasize the theoretical knowledge base and research paradigms needed to conduct academic research, as well as the knowledge base required to supervise graduate student research.
 The research emphasis of students in the program will normally be directed toward the testing of theoretical questions and models pertaining to the sport industry.
 The program affords the student an opportunity to take doctoral level courses in several Sport Management content areas, as well as gain valuable teaching experience prior to graduation.